 It’s worth getting a rug appraised.
 If you find a high quality antique rug that’s in good condition, it will only go up in value over time, making these rugs a great investment and something that can be passed down through the generations.

 There are 5 of the main kinds of traditional rugs that we think add a touch of chic to your home, no matter what the era.

-One of our favorite types of rugs are Kilims.
+One of our favourite types of rugs are Kilims.
 There’s something irresistible about a Kilim that was woven a while ago.
-The colours have slightly faded and the wool has softened, you know it’s coming from a world, a culture, so different from our own, that it is, in the true sense of the word, exotic.
-We’ve carried on collecting and we’ve used the experience from these last twenty years to put together this particular collection, which we believe, represents only the very best.
+The colours will have slightly faded and the wool has softened.
+You know it’s coming from a world, a culture, so different from our own, that it is, in the true sense of the word, exotic.

 These are perhaps the most simple, and most luxurious of rugs.
 Greek ones are made of pure wool, whilst even more luxurious flokati rugs are made from alpaca wool.
 In both cases, no animals need to die, making these a soft, furry option for vegetarians and animal lovers.
-They feel like a dream under the feet, and can be washed in the bathtub with shampoo.
+They feel like a dream under the feet, lend a luxurious, ski resort feeling to your home, and can be washed in the bathtub with shampoo.